 Article by Adam Mendler, CEO of The Veloz Group

 I recently went one on one with David Cutillo.
-David is the CEO of Infinity Health Advisors, doing business as BeBalanced Hormone Weight Loss Centers, with 25 franchise locations in 7 states.
+David is the CEO of Infinity Health Advisors, doing business as BeBalanced Natural Weight Loss Centers, with 25 franchise locations in 7 states.

 Adam: Thanks again for taking the time to share your advice.
 First things first, though, I am sure readers would love to learn more about you.
 How did you get here?